Shri Krishna Sinha: Death and legacy

-Shri Krishna Singh, affectionately known as Shri Babu, died on January 31, 1961, in Patna, Bihar, India.
+Shri Krishna Singh, affectionately known as Shri Babu, died on 31 January 1961, in Patna, Bihar, India.
 His death marked the end of a significant era in Bihar's political history, as he had been the state's first Chief Minister, serving from 1946 until his demise.

 A unanimous resolution was adopted at Sadaqat Ashram, Patna, by senior Congress leaders, including Meira Kumar, Nikhil Kumar, and others, urging the conferment of the Bharat Ratna on Shri Krishna Singh for his contributions to Bihar’s social and economic development.
-Leaders from other parties, including the BJP, and the Bihar government in 2021 have also supported this demand, recognizing his enduring legacy as a reformist and visionary leader.
+Leaders from other parties, including the BJP, and the Bihar government in 2021 have also supported this demand, recognising his enduring legacy as a reformist and visionary leader.